There are no specific causes of testicular torsion.

 Newborns with scrotal swelling should see their pediatrician or can come to the Emergency Department.
 There are some common causes of scrotal swelling in babies that do not involve twisting of the spermatic cord.

 Older children or adults who develop testicular pain not caused by recent injury should go to the Emergency Department right away.
-The best chance to save the testicle is within six to eight hours of it twisting.
+The best chance to save the testicle is within four to six hours of it twisting.
+We have clinical protocol in place to coordinate and expedite care between the Emergency Department, the Urology service and the Anesthesia team in the operating room.
+Our goal is to perform a surgical repair within four hours of patient arriving to the hospital.
 It is important not to eat or drink on the way to the hospital in case surgery is needed right away.

 In the Emergency Department, an ultrasound is usually ordered to help see if any blood is flowing to the testicle.
 If there is no blood flow found, the Urology team will recommend surgery to untwist and secure the testicle.